Pilot decision making: Pressure

 During the flight, pilots are required to execute a specific departure and arrival time as the inability to meet these requirements results in the companies' increased fuel cost, delayed gate time fees, and delayed flights.
 These factors place pilots in a situation where their job performance directly correlates to the revenue of the employee company.
 This leads to high amounts of stress and pressure, which causes impairment in performance.

 There are significant difficulties presented during the phases associated with take-off and landing.
 The maneuvering process to approach and landing combined only accounts for 17% of the average flight time but is responsible for 70.2% of total aviation accidents.
 Statistics prove a significantly larger number of accident occurrences during the phases where pilots are in stressed and pressured situations.
 At these phases, pilot decision-making can be critical.
-For example, the pilots of Asiana Airlines flight 214 were in a pressured and fatigued situation when they failed to overshoot after detecting a low approach path and high airspeed on the final approach.
+For example, the pilots of Asiana Airlines flight 214 were in a pressured and fatigued situation when they failed to go around after detecting a low approach path and high airspeed on the final approach.

-Automation Bias
+Automation bias

 The advancement in technology has enabled tasks that are too complex for humans and extended human capabilities.
 Automation such as GPS, traffic alert, and autopilot, has been incorporated into aviation and has become one of the prime resources for critical decision making.
 With the sophistication and accuracy of current technology, humans have been relying on it excessively, which results in automation bias.
 Referenced from Human-Computer Studies, an experiment was conducted to measure the effects of automation bias on decision making.
 Two control groups were selected to monitor a specific task, with the first group having access to reliable automation aid and the second group with no access to aid.
 The results showed that the second group in non-automated settings outperformed their counterpart.
 The first group made more errors when not explicitly prompted by automation, moreover, they followed the instruction of automation even when it contradicted their decision.
 This experiment shows the example of automation bias and participants' high degree of obedience to automation.
 Automation bias can lead to critical errors in pilot decision making, as it is one of the many difficulties in today's digital age.